AEW News: Son Of Legendary Wrestler Declares Interest In Joining Company

 One WWE pairing that keeps teasing a future away from the company is The Revival.
 As documented by The Inquisitr, Dash Wilder and Scott Dawson took to Twitter and teased joining the opposition in the near future.

-The duo have often discussed their desire to wrestle against The Young Bucks and, at the time of this writing, both wrestlers have refused to sign contract extensions with WWE.
+The duo have often discussed their desire to wrestle against The Young Bucks, and at the time of this writing, both wrestlers have refused to sign contract extensions with WWE.
 Both team members also reportedly requested their releases earlier this year due to their unhappiness with WWE’s mistreatment of tag team wrestling.

 AEW has already proven that tag team wrestling will be a main focus of the product, and that could potentially be a deciding factor in luring stars away from WWE down the line.